-These Swedish Chocolate balls (chokladbollar) are a super popular and traditional sweet treat, featured here in a delicious gluten-free and vegan version.
-The perfect bite-sized treat to satisfy your chocolate cravings!
+Vegan Swedish Chocolate balls (chokladbollar) are a super popular sweet treat.
+The perfect healthy-ish dessert to satisfy chocolate cravings!

 These delicious chocolate balls won my heart at the very first bite.
 They're SO addicting.
 Once you try them it takes a lot of self-control to stop!

 These Swedish chocolate balls don’t require any cooking or baking, and are ready in 15 minutes only.
 Made with simple ingredients you most probably have in your pantry already, those little balls are impressively easy to put together.

 The best part is, these Swedish chocolate balls are totally no-bake, dairy-free, gluten-free and vegan.

 You can stick to the traditional recipe or make some tiny changes to turn them into an allergy-friendly healthier treat, like I did.

 Replace butter with coconut oil using the same ratio, and swap regular sugar for fine organic muscovado ( try also with maple syrup).

 Step 1.
 Fold all the ingredients in a food processor and mix for 30 seconds or until combined.